Frequently Asked Questions - Course Enrolment

 NOTE: One course is equivalent to one credit; a half course is equivalent to a half credit.

 Q: I can’t get into the course I wanted.
 What should I do?

 A: ROSI and the SWS now have the capability to maintain waiting lists in courses.
 If the course you have chosen is full, you can choose to join a waiting list.
 You can only be on one waiting list.
 We also recommend that you look again at your 2nd and 3rd choices – they may look more attractive!
-Check ROSI regularly (but not obsessively) there WILL be movement in courses, particularly on Sept.
-5th when ROSI reopens.
+Check ACORN regularly (but not obsessively) there WILL be movement in courses, particularly by the end of the first week of classes.

 Q: Should I enrol in fall AND winter courses, or just fall courses?